 If you are considering renovation your bathroom or just plan on replacing a broken or old sink for a stylish new design, there are a few things you should know before you dive in head first.

 1) Consider if you want to keep your existing faucet and attach it to the new sink or not.
 If so, then you will need a sink with the same faucet specification or holes for installation as the previous one.
-The different kind you can get are single hole sinks, four inch three hole sinks and widespread or eight inch three hole sinks.
-There is also a host of other specialist facets that require very specific installations and some may require their own sink.
+The different kinds of sinks you can get are single hole sinks, four inch three hole sinks and widespread or eight inch three hole sinks.
+There is also a host of other special facets that require very specific installations and some may require their own sink.

 2) The faucet specification aside, there are many different kinds of sinks and vanities you can get: wall mounted sink, pedestal sink, vessel sink and vanity, framed sink drop-in sink, under-mount sink, and cabinet style vanity.